mybb/docs.mybb.com/extend/browsing-downloading-from-extend.md

 - Download (download page)

-- Star (allows you to reccommend projects)
+- Star (allows you to recommend projects)

 - Get Support (either the support link entered by the project author or a link to the support forum on the MyBB Community)